-Our strategy is inspired by \cite{NeV17}, where curvature assumptions are used to obtain the $\L^p$-boundedness of the Riesz transforms on $k$-forms and the bounded $\H^\infty$ functional calculus of the Hodge--de Rham Laplacian.
+Our strategy is inspired by \cite{NeV17}, where curvature assumptions are used to obtain the $\L^p$-boundedness of the Riesz transforms on $k$-forms and the bounded $\H^\infty$ functional calculus of the Hodge-de Rham Laplacian.
 In the compact setting, we bypass these curvature requirements.
-On the one hand, we easily establish the boundedness of the Riesz transforms by global pseudo-differential calculus.
-On the other hand, we derive Gaussian bounds for the heat kernel of the Hodge--de Rham Laplacian on $k$-forms from the corresponding estimates for the scalar Laplace--Beltrami operator $\Delta$ by a domination argument.
+On the one hand, we establish the boundedness of the Riesz transforms by global pseudo-differential calculus.
+On the other hand, we derive Gaussian bounds for the heat kernel of the Hodge-de Rham Laplacian on $k$-forms from the corresponding estimates for the scalar Laplace-Beltrami operator $\Delta$ by a domination argument.
 Since the closure $\Delta_{\HdR,2}$ of the unbounded operator $\Delta_{\HdR}$ is a positive selfadjoint operator on the Hilbert space $\L^2(\Omega^\bullet(M))$, it is a sectorial operator admitting a bounded $\H^\infty$ functional calculus.
-Combining this case $p=2$ and the Gaussian bounds, an extrapolation argument of Duong--Robinson \cite{DuR96} (and its vector-valued extension \cite{Hal05}) gives the boundedness of the $\H^\infty$ functional calculus of the sectorial operator $\Delta_{\HdR,p}$ on the space $\L^p(\Omega^\bullet(M))$ for all $1<p<\infty$.
-Standard arguments as in \cite{NeV17} then yield bisectoriality of the Hodge-Dirac operator $D_p$ and the boundedness of its $\H^\infty$ functional calculus.
+Combining the case $p=2$ and the Gaussian bounds, an extrapolation argument of Duong-Robinson \cite{DuR96} (and its vector-valued extension \cite{Hal05}) gives the boundedness of the $\H^\infty$ functional calculus of the sectorial operator $\Delta_{\HdR,p}$ on the space $\L^p(\Omega^\bullet(M))$ for all $1<p<\infty$.
+Standard arguments as in \cite{NeV17} then yield bisectoriality of the Hodge--Dirac operator $D_p$ and the boundedness of its $\H^\infty$ functional calculus.

-Our main objective is to provide a rigorous construction of the Banach spectral triple $(\C(M), \L^p(\Omega^\bullet(M)), D_p)$ and to demonstrate its effectiveness by recovering classical topological invariants.
-More precisely, we use the Banach compact spectral triple associated with the Hodge-Dirac operator $D_p$ to define an index pairing between a Banach K-homology class and the K-theory of the algebra $\C(M)$ of continuous functions on the manifold $M$.
+The main objective of this paper is to provide a rigorous construction of the Banach spectral triple $(\C(M), \L^p(\Omega^\bullet(M)), D_p)$ and to demonstrate its effectiveness by recovering classical topological invariants.
+More precisely, we use the Banach compact spectral triple associated with the Hodge--Dirac operator $D_p$ to define an index pairing between a Banach K-homology class and the K-theory of the algebra $\C(M)$ of continuous functions on the manifold $M$.
 In concrete terms, the grading by form degree yields a Fredholm operator

 and we prove that its index does not depend on $p$.
 Moreover, we identify in Corollary \ref{cor-Euler operator} this index with the Euler characteristic, which is a classical topological invariant, i.e.